How to Sell a House By Owner in Oregon: A Beaver State FSBO Guide

 • Nearby parks, walking trails, restaurants, and attractions

-Be careful about using any phrases that might violate the federal Fair Housing Act, which protects people from discrimination while buying or renting a home, Knipe says.
+Knipe says to be careful about using any phrases that might violate the federal Fair Housing Act, which protects people from discrimination while buying or renting a home.
 According to the Fair Housing Institute, these might include mentioning a nearby church or synagogue or specifying that your property would be good for “empty nesters” or “singles only.”

 Instead, lead with a few unique features that you really love about your home and create some mental images, such as a living room view of a lake where you can watch and feed the ducks in the spring.

-Lastly, and this is crucial: specify in your description whether a buyer’s agent will receive a commission from the proceeds.
-Most agents don’t want to show their clients properties from which they’d receive no commission.
-You can decide not to offer a buyer’s agent commission, but recognize that doing so could limit your buyer pool as buyers’ agents typically expect to be compensated for their efforts.
+Lastly, and this is crucial, decide whether you will take on the payment of the buyer’s agent commission.
+You can decide not to offer a buyer’s agent commission but recognize that doing so could limit your buyer pool.

 Don’t skimp on the property details